Male Balding: Your Complete Treatment Guide

 How Long Does Finasteride Take to Work?

 Most men notice reduced shedding within 3–6 months.
 Visible regrowth typically becomes apparent after 12 months of consistent use.
-Finasteride must be taken continuously — stopping treatment leads to hair loss resuming within 6–12 months, returning to where it would have been without treatment.
+Finasteride must be taken continuously — stopping treatment leads to hair loss resuming within 6–12 months.

 Finasteride Side Effects

-A small number of users — approximately 1–2% in clinical trials — report decreased libido or other sexual side effects.
-These are uncommon at the 1mg hair loss dose and usually resolve on stopping treatment or over time.
-Always disclose your full medical history during your consultation.
+A small number of users — approximately 1–2% in clinical trials — report decreased libido or other sexual side effects at the 1mg hair loss dose.
+These are uncommon and usually resolve on stopping treatment.
+In 2025, the EMA confirmed suicidal thoughts as a very rare side effect — stop and contact your GP immediately if mood changes occur.

 MHRA & FDA approved · 85% improvement over 5 years · Once-daily tablet · Can promote genuine regrowth · Available online with prescription